jkgaibe74/GlobalTerrorAnalyticsGTA/README.md

 If you need help with the project, you can:

-Check the .RMD or the HTML file and examples provided in the package.
+Check the .RMD or the HTML file for examples in the package.